grqphical/emoji_game/README.md

 2. Make sure you have Go 1.21 installed

-3. Create a .env file and define HOST_ADDRESS as an enviroment variable with the address you want to host on.
+3. Create a .env file and define HOST_ADDR as an enviroment variable with the address you want to host on.
 The example below will host on port 8000

 ```
-HOST_ADDRESS=:8000
+HOST_ADDR=:8000
 ```

 3. Run the makefile